Humans-Machines/styleguide/html-css-sass/README.md

 - Ensure that tab order for the site and especially forms follow a logical pattern
 - Add labels for all form controls
 - Make sure placeholder attributes are not being used in place of label tags
-- Group related form elements with fieldset and describe the group with legend
 - Avoid Assumptions

 Accessibility affects all users, not just those with stereotypical disabilities.
 Accepting this means realizing accessibility is about building for stress cases, such as: